GCX-HCI/tray/README.md

 ## Project state

 Tray is currently in active development by [grandcentrix](http://www.grandcentrix.net/).
 We decided to go open source after reaching 100% test coverage.
 [grandcentrix](http://www.grandcentrix.net/) uses Tray in production in two apps without problems.

-Before version 1.0 we'd like to have some feedback.

 You can follow the development in the [`develop`](https://github.com/grandcentrix/tray/tree/develop) branch.